lars-t-hansen/sint/README.md

 ## MVP to-do list

+- Number syntax is really wonky, "-1" doesn't work.
+Clean this up.
+- "round" needs to round, not truncate
 - implement let-values, because multiple values are ubiquitous (and use it in runtime/strings.sch)
 - ports and basic text I/O
 - basic error handling & recovery during execution; document it too.  this includes what